nanopore-wgs-consortium/NA12878/README.md

 ![Cellular library read length distribution](cells_readlength.png)

-Figure: A typical read length distribution from a cell-extracted DNA library.
+Figure: A typical read length distribution from a flowcell where we have run a cell-extracted DNA library.
+The y-axis shows the count of bases.
 Mean read length ~8.6kb with N50 of ~12.5kb (vertical line).
 Reads longer than 60kb are not expected due to limitations of the QIAGEN extraction kit employed.

 # Acknowledgements